Alexandru-Dascalu/Chess-Application/README.md

 # Chess-Application
-A repository for an application the enables 2 players to play chess together
+A repository for an application the enables 2 players to play chess together.